 Whether an injury was caused by negligence is not always clear.
 An experienced personal injury lawyer is in the best position to make that assessment.
 Even if the injured person was partly or mostly at fault for the accident that caused the injury, California law may permit the accident victim to recover partial compensation for his or her injuries.

-To determine whether a claim for compensation can be made and how much compensation is due, victims (or their family members if they are incapable of acting on their own) should consult with an attorney at their earliest opportunity.
 The right to bring a claim may be lost if too much time passes, so you should seek legal advice immediately if you have sustained a closed head injury that is at least partially caused by someone else’s carelessness.